Create More Secure Applications – Don’t Hard Code Credentials; Instead, Use Application Hardening

 Harden Your App, Protect its Credentials

-Make your application a hard target for hackers by eliminating the use of hard-coded credentials and leveraging user-provided data at runtime.
+Harden your application to make it a difficult target for hackers by eliminating the use of hard-coded credentials and leveraging user-provided data at runtime.
 Add anti-debug, anti-tamper, and anti-root protection to any apps running in an untrusted environment (mobile, client, or public server).
 Also, manage man-in-the-middle attacks to shore up defense and obfuscate operations to frustrate hacker efforts.